ARelaxedScholar/Mercury/README.md

 You crave the sweet agony of the borrow checker.
 You yearn for the moral superiority that comes with writing everything in Rust.
 You, my friend, are a true masochist.
 And this is the LLM framework for you.

-Mercury is a line-by-line, crate-by-painstaking-crate translation of PocketFlow into the best programming language, Rust.
+Orichalcum is a spiritual son to PocketFlow, inheriting (ironically) the philosophy of PocketFlow, while changing a few things here and there.

 ### Features: